 Our Classic Italian Risotto is the perfect recipe to practice mastering the basics of the Risotto Method.
 Simple, yet indulgent, this recipe is magnificent on its own, while also functioning as an essential base for creating other risottos.

 What is it you ask?
-Our Royal Blend® rice is an enchanting aroma filled with sophisticated texture.
+Our Royal Blend® rice has an enchanting aroma filled with sophisticated texture.
 We proudly offer three Royal Blend® rice varieties with subtle differences:

-All of our rice products are gluten free, except for our Whole-Grain Royal Blends, which feature gluten because wheat and barley ingredients are included.
+All of our rice products are naturally and Certified Gluten Free, except for our Whole-Grain Royal Blends, which feature gluten because wheat and barley ingredients are included.